-The local currency is the Dong and the best place to probably exchange and receive the local currency is out of an ATM.
-So long, you have a friendly bank that doesn’t charge foreign ATM fees.
+The local currency is the Dong and the best place to probably exchange and receive the money is out of an ATM.
+So long, you have a friendly bank that doesn’t charge foreign ATM fees, like Charles Schwab.
 Otherwise, you can go to each of the currency teller stands at the airport and get their top rate, and exchange dollars to dong.
-Learn more first-timer travel tips by getting started here…

 Get more travel advice by looking over our frequently asked questions about Vietnam.